 No prepper ever wishes for a worst-case event to occur.
 But if it happens, they’re ready to survive.
 What could be more important than that?

+Any practical prepper will build up a knowledge of survival skills as well as prepping skills as there is always an element of survival in any good prepping plan.
 The challenge of prepping is being prepared for a broad range of things to happen.
-If you were only to prep yourself to defend a family home and fight off possible invaders, what if the worst-case scenario of an economic recession hit next year?
+If you were only to prepare yourself to defend a family home and fight off possible invaders, what if the worst-case scenario of an economic collapse hit next year?
 You cannot fight and survive a financial collapse with guns and ammunition.

 If you have read all of this thinking this is too hard, look at it from the aspect of that 10-year-old child living by the scout’s motto “be prepared”.
 They learn the prepping basics they need to survive and so can you.